-Parents and carers are required to explain the absences of their children from school within seven days from the first day of absence to the school.
+Parents and carers are required to explain the absences of their child from school within seven days from the first day of absence to the school.

-For absences of 1-14 days, an email should be sent to the school via the Skoolbag app or school email advising the reason for the student's absence or a note can be provided to the teacher upon the student's return.
+For absences of 1-14 days, an email should be sent to the school via the school email advising the reason for the student's absence or a note can be provided to the teacher upon the student's return.

-For absences of 15 or more school days, the Application for extended leave - travel which is available on the school's website should be completed and submitted to the Principal with a copy of your travel documents and/or itinerary prior to the absence.
-Please remember to inform your child's class teacher of your travel arrangements.
+For absences of 10 or more school days, the Application for extended leave - travel which is available on the school's website should be completed and submitted to the Principal with a copy of your travel documents and/or itinerary prior to the absence.
+Please remember to inform your child's class teacher of your travel arrangements.balgowlaht-p.schools.nsw.gov.au/content/dam/doe/sws/schools/b/balgowlaht-p/forms/Application_for_Extended_Leave.pdf

-balgowlaht-p.schools.nsw.gov.au/content/dam/doe/sws/schools/b/balgowlaht- p/forms/Application\for\Extended\Leave.pdf